initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```
-Once you make changes, commit the changes in your branch `feature/workerpipe` and push into the same branch.
+Once you make changes, commit the changes to `feature/workerpipe` and push to GitHub.
 ```
 git status
 git add worker/Jenkisfile
 git commit -am "run package step only on master, run stages only worker changes " git push origin feature/workerpipe
 ```

-After this changes, if you notice the build it will run only first two stages and it will skip package stage with artifacts.
+After making this changes, you would notice that the build it will run only for first two stages and  skip package stage with artifacts.

+`Warning: Even though Jenkinsfile is part of the worker subpath, its not considered as part of the changeset to trigger the builds.
+You would need to make changes to other files in order to see the jobs being triggered.`

 You could make some changes in README.md file in root directory and commit those chanegs, push into `feature/workerpipe`.
 Build will be trigger but it will skip all three stages.

 You don't need this conditional build always, use git log and reset to go back your previous commit.

 ```
 git log
 git reset --hard yourlastcommitid git push origin feature/workerpipe -f
 ```

 Now you have learned how to use conditional pipeline stages.

-### Integrating slack with jenkins [optional]
+## Integrating slack with jenkins [optional]

 `this is an optional section.
 Refer to it only if you wish to integrate with slack for notifications`